interNFT/use-cases/use-cases-working-draft.md

 A _Resource_ is any identifiable thing.
 This includes physical things, documents, digital objects, abstract concepts, numbers and strings. in the context of the Internet a resource has historically been defined as “The thing which you get when you follow a link”.

-In the context of NFTs, a resource could be a natively digital object, such as a digital artwork, or information which is linked to physical objects, such as a digital certificate that contains assertions about a specific piece of land.
+In the context of NFTs, a resource could be a natively digital object, such as a digital artwork, or information which is linked to physical objects, such as a digital certificate that contains assertions about a specific section of land.

 #### Metadata